Course Detail (Course Description By Faculty)

 • Midterm submission due before week 6 ~ 500-700 words, and a 5-minute video recording, including the “Arc Canvas” with the story components (P/F; receive feedback on the written version)

-• Submitting four to five memos on case studies and stories (P/F)
+• Submitting five memos on stories and case studies (P/F)

-• Two submissions of progress reports with insights from the internal group session (P/F)
+• Submitting two progress reports with insights from the internal group session (P/F)

 Final Project submitted individually – 25%